gutentags/system/README.md

 when work on MontageJS resumed at Montage Studio.

-The System module loader is an iteration from that lineage, with a more focused scope, targetting npm packages more precisely, an interface more closely aligned with the proposed ECMAScript System object, adding support for configurable (per package in package.json) translators, compilers, and dependency analyzers.
+The System module loader is an iteration from that lineage, with a more focused scope, targetting npm packages more precisely, and adding support for configurable (per package in package.json) translators, compilers, and dependency analyzers.